collocations.org

 somehow

-VERB + PERSUADE
+VERB + persuade

-help (to) | be difficult to | fail to
+be difficult to

 into